KonnorRogers/mrujs/README.md

 be preventable.
 IE: `event.preventDefault()` on an ajax event will cause it to stop running.

-A form with `data-remote="true"` form will emit the following events:
+A form or link with `data-remote="true"` form will emit the following events:

 ```console
 ajax:before